NIGK13003U Tropical Forest Restoration

 - Estimate effective population numbers for given seed collection regimes.

-- Classify and characterise major restoration approaches
+- Classify and discuss major restoration approaches

 - Select target species given defined objectives, ecological, social, economic and management conditions